Roberto Bettega: Early career

 Born in Turin, Bettega joined the Juventus Primavera squad in 1961 as a midfielder.
 Bettega spent the 1968–69 campaign on the bench.
-At the age of 19 Bettega was loaned to the Varese F.C. in Serie B. Under Nils Liedholm, the coach of Varese, Bettega hit 13 goals to help the side finish top and gain promotion to Serie A.
+At the age of 19, Bettega was loaned to Varese in Serie B. Under Nils Liedholm, the coach of Varese, Bettega hit 13 goals to help the side finish top and gain promotion to Serie A.

-Nils Liedholm said of Bettega, "He allies tremendous athletic strength with impressive technical skills.
+Nils Liedholm said of Bettega: "He allies tremendous athletic strength with impressive technical skills.
 He is particularly strong in the air, and can kick the ball with either foot.
 All he needs is to build up experience, and then he will certainly be a force to be reckoned with."

 Professional career

 Back at Juventus, Bettega made his Serie A debut away to Catania on 27 September 1970.
 He scored the winning goal.
 Bettega ended the season with 13 goals in 28 matches.
 The following season, he scored ten goals in only 14 matches.

 Bettega in 1972, during his period of enforced rest, talks with juventino teammate Fabio Capello (left).

 He scored a goal against Fiorentina on 16 January 1972, but this was to be his last for a while because he was forced out of the game with a lung infection and the initial stages of tuberculosis, although he was still able to contribute to Juventus's Serie A title victory that season.
 He was not out for long, and returned on 24 September of the same year, leading the team to their second successive league title that season.

 With the arrival of Giovanni Trapattoni in 1976 as coach, Bettega found himself becoming the main frontman of the bianconeri in the late 70s; the former player to take this position, Pietro Anastasi, moved to Internazionale in the summer of that year, and Bettega partnered with his replacement, Roberto Boninsegna, leading the team to notable domestic and European success during this period, including back to back Serie A titles, a Coppa Italia, and an UEFA Cup triumph; Juventus also reached the European Cup final during the 1972–73 season, as well as the Intercontinental Cup final, and managed a semi-final finish in the 1979–80 European Cup Winners' Cup.

 Bettega won the Serie A title with Juventus yet again during the 1980–81 season, but did not feature extensively in Juventus's victorious defense of their Serie A campaign during the 1981–82 season, as he suffered knee ligament damage in a collision with an opposing goalkeeper during a 1981 European Cup match against Anderlecht.
 After finally regaining full fitness, he took to the pitch for the 1982–83 season, which would be his final season with the club.
 He retired from playing in Europe after Juventus lost the 1983 European Cup Final against Hamburg in Athens.